apache/airflow/docs/apache-airflow-providers-remote/remote_executor.rst

 - ``airflow`` needs to be installed, and the CLI needs to be in the path
 - Airflow configuration settings should be homogeneous across the cluster
-- Operators that are executed on the worker need to have their dependencies met in that context.
+- Operators that are executed on the remote worker need to have their dependencies met in that context.
 Please take a look to the respective provider package documentations
 - The worker needs to have access to its ``DAGS_FOLDER``, and you need to